qbic-pipelines/querynator/docs/usage.rst

     ├── sample_name.civic_results.tsv
     └── metadata.txt

-The querynator performs an ``exact`` search, meaning that variants in the KB must match the given coordinates, reference allele(s) and alternate allele(s) precicely
+The querynator performs an ``exact`` search, meaning that variants in the KB must match the given coordinates, reference allele(s) and alternate allele(s) precisely.

 Using the ``filter_vep`` `flag <https://querynator.readthedocs.io/en/latest/usage.html#filtering-benign-variants>`_, the querynator can filter out benign variants in ``vcf`` files before querying the KB.